andrelbourgeois/unityProjects/tempHumAR/README.md

-Temperature and Humidty Sensor Data Visualization with Augmented Reality
+Sensor Data Visualization with Augmented Reality - Temperature and Humidity